 Which brings us to my 80's jewelry collection...

-I still think they are as cute as can be.
-And so perfectly 80's.
+I still think they're as cute as can be.
+So perfectly 80's.

 And my second pair of dangles...I still kinda dig these too.

 My dad bought me these in second grade.
 They came as a set with bolo-style chain that you could actually pull up and down like a zipper.
 He told me it was gold (plated) which I thought was so fancy.
 I wore these again as an adult and saw the zipper earrings make a comeback.